aniravi24/quick-itinerary-cost-calc/README.md

 GOOGLE_QPXEXPRESS_APIKEY (same as above but with the QPX Express API) <br>
 Example: <br>
 LYFT_CLIENT_ID = "insert your API key here" <br><br>

-2. Open this project into Android Studio
+2. Open this project into Android Studio and click the details error and remove both modules as it recommends
+3. Build -> Rebuild Project
+4. Run! :)

 ![Alt text](https://user-images.githubusercontent.com/5902976/32418562-b5a0a20a-c229-11e7-8a4b-c4f83317316b.png "Screenshot of app")